RiccardoBiondi/segmentation/docs/source/theory.rst

 has a numeric value whose range may change according to the image format.
-On the other hand colour images requires 3 channels, and the value of each channel represent the level of the primary colour stored in this particular channel, so each colour is represented by 3 different values, according to Young model.
+On the other hand colour images requires 3 channels, and the value of each channel represent the level of the primary colour stored in this particular channel, so each colour is represented by 3 different values, according to the Young model.
 In this work, the different channels are used to takes into account different properties, exploited by the application of different filters.
-This allows us to consider also neighbouring voxels, that is really suitable for the segmentation since the lesions areas involve many closest voxels, not only a single one.
+This allows us to consider also neighbouring voxels, which is really suitable for the segmentation since the lesions areas involve many closest voxels, not only a single one.
 We have also used these features to discriminate between other lung regions like bronchi by exploit shape information.